WolfgangFahl/pdfindexer/README.md

 pdfindexer
 ==========

-Index and search PDF files using Apache Lucene and PDFBox
+Index and search PDF sources (files and URLs) using Apache Lucene and PDFBox

 # How to build
 mvn install